JasonLocklin/Dissertation/Prisms/Discussion.md

 task demonstrated in the past to influence primarily dorsal brain regions, would have minimal effects on the deficits of working memory and time perception observed in neglect because they rely on putatively ventral functions.
-The disassociation between these two sets of results lends credence to the hypothesis presented earlier that neglect is a disorder involving two independent systems, and that remediation of only one system will have minimal effect on the deficits arising from the other.
+These findings lend support to the hypothesis presented earlier, that neglect is a disorder involving two independent systems, and that remediation of only one system will have minimal effect on the deficits arising from the other.
 More effective treatments will then necessarily need to induce changes in the